Road speed limit enforcement in the United Kingdom: Speed limiters

 Some classes of vehicles are required to have speed limiters which enforce a maximum speed by physical means.
 New vehicles should be fitted with limiters as follows.
 Buses and coaches: 70 mph HGVs: 60 mph Mopeds: 30 mph Older vehicles still in use do not have limiters fitted or have them set at a higher speeds.
 These devices do not enforce speed limits as they do not adapt to speed limit changes.

 Speed triggered traffic lights

-Swindon council is planning to install equipment on some of their traffic light systems so that they will turn to red early if a car is detected travelling above a preset speed on the approach.
-A Swindon councillor is reported to have said that "the whole key is to monitor driver behaviour without beating them over the head" and that "it may annoy them, but I think eventually people will work out that if they maintain a constant speed at or around the speed limit then actually their journey times will be much shorter because they won't be getting delayed by traffic lights".
+In 2011, Swindon borough council trialled installing equipment on some of their traffic light systems so that they will turn to red early if a car is detected travelling above a preset speed on the approach.
+A Swindon councillor is reported to have said, "The whole key is to monitor driver behaviour without beating them over the head. … It may annoy them, but I think eventually people will work out that if they maintain a constant speed at or around the speed limit then actually their journey times will be much shorter because they won't be getting delayed by traffic lights."
 The RAC Foundation gave a cautious welcome to the trial.
 Similar systems are already in use in Spain and Portugal.